-1. the election of eleven directors to serve until the next annual meeting of shareholders;

-2. an advisory vote on a resolution to approve UGI Corporation's executive compensation;

-3. the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for Fiscal 2022; and

-4. the transaction of any other business that may properly come before the meeting.
+- 1. the election of ten directors to serve until the next Annual Meeting of Shareholders; - 2. an advisory vote on a resolution to approve UGI Corporation's executive compensation; - 3. an advisory vote on the frequency of future advisory votes on executive compensation; - 4. the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for Fiscal 2023; and - 5. the transaction of any other business that may properly come before the Meeting.

-MIMADUM